 Vita Charge® Paste: The Pueschel family travels to jackpot shows almost every weekend, which means their pigs are exposed to various temperatures and germs at every turn.
-Since they began using Vita Charge Paste one year ago, they haven’t had any problems with pigs going off feed.
+Since they began using Vita Charge Paste (transitioned to Vita Charge® Gel July 2019) one year ago, they haven’t had any problems with pigs going off feed.
 Pueschel says they are sure to feed it the night before they leave and at the show to avoid stress.

 “We put our pigs in a lot of stressful situations and our pigs never miss a beat, and we really attribute that to the Vita Charge we give them,” Pueschel says.
 “They always get up morning and night and go to the feed.”